rust-lang/infra-team/guidelines/static-websites.md

 - **Origin Protocol Policy:** HTTPS Only
 - **Viewer Protocol Policy:** Redirect HTTP to HTTPS
 - **Lambda Function Association:**
-    - **Viewer Response:** arn:aws:lambda:us-east-1:890664054962:function:static-websites:1
+    - **Viewer Response:** arn:aws:lambda:us-east-1:890664054962:function:static-websites:2
 - **Alternate Domain Names:** your-subdomain-name.rust-lang.org
 - **SSL Certificate:** Custom SSL Certificate
-    - You will need to request the certificate for that subdomain name through ACM
+    - You will need to request the certificate for that subdomain name through ACM (please use the DNS challenge to validate the certificate)
 - **Comment:** your-subdomain-name.rust-lang.org

 Wait until the distribution is propagated and take not of its `.cloudfront.net`